Maulanaaz/Maulanaaz/README.md

 -👦 I am a second year Mathematics student at Diponegoro University

--⭐ My purpose in 2023 : Be a better Aspiring Data Scientist!
+-⭐ My purpose in 2024 : Be a better Aspiring Data Scientist!

--🌱 I’m currently learning about data science
+-🌱 I’m currently learning about Data Science and Machine Learning

 ---